 Over time I became more curious — and more agitated — about what was happening all around me.
 Out of this period of incubation the kernel of an idea was born: instead of traveling to another country to experience their culture, history, and social condition, I could walk the full peninsula of Cape Cod—all 15 towns—and learn about the local peoples and their stories, especially those largely unknown to me.
 I decided to undertake a walking pilgrimage through every town on Cape Cod to better understand issues of racial and social justice locally.

 I consider myself a perpetual learner, always seeking deeper knowledge.
 I questioned my own understanding of my world.
 What do I know?
 How do I know this?
 Where did this understanding come from?
 What influenced me?
 What do I not know?
 Where can I seek a wider understanding of an opinion or belief different than the one I hold?
 How can I share this experience and knowledge I’ve gained with others?

-All of these questions spun in my head after the killing of George Floyd on May 25, 2020, and I began to conceptualize the series of walks that I eventually titled the Cape Cod Camino Way.
+All of these questions spun in my head, and I began to conceptualize the series of walks that I eventually titled the Cape Cod Camino Way.